millerthegorilla/artisan_scripts/README.md

 You can use the 'manage' verb with artisan_run.sh to send manage.py commands to the container.

 You can use the 'settings' verb with artisan_run.sh to copy in a new settings file.

+You can use the 'reload' verb to reload the server, whether it is manage.py dev server or gunicorn.

+### django_artisan development

+It is a sensible idea to only make changes to the django_artisan codebase when the development server is up and running.
+If you run `artisan_run clean` and take down and remove the pod and containers, and then make changes to the django_artisan codebase, then if there are any bugs, then when you run `artisan_run create` the script will fail if there are any bugs.
+You can comment changes or fix the bugs, but until either of these `artisan_run create` will fail.

 ### settings